Inference in Spatial Experiments with Interference using the SpatialEffect Package

-Thus, we find evidence for a spatial bandwagon effect that emanates up to 5km outward beyond the intervention sites.
+Thus, we find evidence for a spatial bandwagon effect that emanates up to 2.5 km outward beyond the intervention sites.
 These results are somewhat at odds with what \citet{Jayachandran267} conclude regarding spillover effects, although they did not attempt to estimate precisely the kind of spatial effect that is captured by the AMR.
-The closest test that they conduct is to analyze whether there was less forest loss in control areas on the basis of the number of treated villages within 5km.
-They find modest indication of such an effect, although the estimate is noisy.
+The closest test that they conduct is to analyze whether there was less forest loss in control areas on the basis of the number of treated villages within 5 km.
 The key reason for why we find more compelling evidence is that our analysis is not restricted to forest loss within the village boundaries per se, which was that case for \citet{Jayachandran267}.
-Rather, our analysis extends to forest areas that are outside the study villages too.
-That means that we incorporate more data into our analysis and we are able to assess broader spillovers.
-An implication of our findings is that the between-village differences \citet{Jayachandran267} use to estimate the effect of the program may understate the overall impact.
+Our analysis extends to forest areas that are outside the study villages too.
+An implication of our findings is that the between-village differences \citet{Jayachandran267} use to estimate the effect of the program may understate the overall impact of the PES intervention.